 First imported into Scotland in 1838 O.V.D.
 (Old.
 Vatted.
 Demerara.) is blended from the world’s finest Demerara rums made from sugar cane that grows alongside the Demerara river in Guyana.

 A full strength (40% abv) rum, every bottle of O.V.D. is matured in oak casks for up to 7 years giving it great smoothness, flavour and character.

 Owned by William Grant & Sons (the Scottish family spirits company) and distributed by William Grant & Sons UK, O.V.D. is the best selling dark rum in Scotland.

-Today all aging is done in Guyana but most current reviews agree the rum is as good as ever.
-This review of Watson’s Demerara at the Lone Caner website is a good example.
+Today, all aging is done in Guyana but the rum seems as good as ever.
+This review of Watson’s Demerara, from the Lone Caner website, offers good details.

-Rum of course stands no chance to evict whisky from its spiritual home.
-In fact the two are joined at the hip: just as for O.V.D., the Robert Watson label is owned by a whisky concern, in this case Ian Macleod Brands.
+Rum of course stands no chance to evict whisky from its spiritual homeland of Scotland, but today these drinks are joined at the hip, no longer competing in a joust fuelled by differential tariffs.
+Watson’s brand is also owned by a whisky business, Ian Macleod Brands.

 Note re images: the first image above was sourced at Catawiki here and the remainder from the producers’ sites linked in the text.
 All intellectual property in the images belongs solely to their lawful owner or authorized user, as applicable.
 Images are used for educational and historical purposes.
 All feedback welcomed.